alepulver/my-thesis/python-circles/README.md

 # Python version

 This one uses a Python library that supports Windows, Linux, Mac and multitouch devices (Android, etc).
+It natively support Wacom tablets and widgets with layouts.

 See the [Kivy website](http://kivy.org/#home) and [these slides](http://slid.es/baptistelagarde/kivy-python-for-android/fullscreen#/).

 ## Install